UoB-COMSM0166/2025-group-23/README.md

 - Description of how code was tested.

-### Process
+# 7. Process

 - 15% ~750 words

 - Teamwork.
 How did you work together, what tools did you use.
 Did you have team roles?
 Reflection on how you worked together.

-### Conclusion
+# 8. Conclusion

 - 10% ~500 words

 - Reflect on project as a whole.
 Lessons learned.
 Reflect on challenges.
 Future work.

+# 9. References

 ### Contribution Statement